viyellaf0rsaken/MonMiner/README.md

 * PearlHash
 * MinePRL

-This is a personal project and is not an official Pearl tool.
-Read the code before running it.
+This is just a personal project and is not an official Pearl tool.

 ## Requirements